nanotee/zoxide.vim/README.md

 - `:Zi {query}`: cd to one of your highest ranking directories using fzf
 - `:Lzi {query}`: same as `:Zi`, but local to the current window
 - `:Tzi {query}`: same as `:Zi`, but local to the current tab
-- `:Za {query}`: add a directory to the zoxide database or increase its score
-- `:Zr {query}`: remove a directory from the zoxide database

 ## Configuration